Strawberry, Marin County, California: Government

 The Strawberry Recreation District provides limited services in the area, including recreation facilities.
 It has an elected board of five directors.
 District boundaries do not exactly match those of the CDP.

 Strawberry is in the Southern Marin Fire Protection District, which also serves Tamalpais Valley, Homestead Valley, Almonte, Alto, part of the Town of Tiburon, and, since 2004, the City of Sausalito.
 Prior to the creation of the District in 1999, Strawberry was in the Alto-Richardson Fire Protection District.

 Strawberry shares a ZIP code (94941) with Mill Valley (hence, addresses in Strawberry are listed as "Mill Valley") and falls within its school districts.
-However, it is considered within the sphere of influence of the town of Tiburon, and there have been several unsuccessful ballot measures to incorporate into Tiburon.
-In the 1960s, before the creation of "Sphere of Influence" as a legal concept, there had been several other attempts to incorporate Strawberry into Mill Valley, but these too were voted down by Strawberry residents.
+The city of Tiburon once considered Strawberry within its sphere of influence, but in 2004 the Marin Local Agency Formation Commission "concluded that gradual annexation of Strawberry would be unlikely."